cosmos/cosmos-sdk/docs/architecture/adr-026-deterministic-protobuf-serialization.md

 ## Decision

-The following encoding scheme (called Regencode (verb), version 1) is proposed to be used by other ADRs.
+The following encoding scheme is proposed to be used by other ADRs.

 ### Scope

-Regencode is a protobuf3 serializer.
+This ADR defines a protobuf3 serializer.
 The output is a valid protobuf serialization, such that every protobuf parser can parse it.

 No maps are supported in version 1 due to the complexity of defining a